 The next Symposium on Religion and Public Life will be held April 25-27, 2019 at the Prince Conference Center on the Calvin College campus.

-The Paul B. Henry Institute held its ninth biennial Symposium on Religion and Public Life from April 27-29, 2017, at the Prince Conference Center on the campus of Calvin College.
-The Symposium provides opportunities to present current research, to foster personal and professional networks and collaboration, and to learn about research opportunities in the field.
+The Paul B. Henry Institute will hold its tenth biennial Symposium on Religion and Public Life from April 25-27, 2019, at the Prince Conference Center on the campus of Calvin College.
+The Symposium provides opportunities to present research, foster personal and professional collaboration, and learn from thoughtful practitioners.
 Symposium attendance is open to anyone interested in the intersection of religion and public life.
-And a plug for the setting: Grand Rapids and the surrounding region has become a hot-spot to visit, with a vibrant art scene, brewery culture, and lakeshore attractions.
-Overnight room blocks have been reserved for Symposium guests.
-Read this article from the Calvin College newspaper, Chimes, about the event.
+We invite you to join us at the Symposium and in Grand Rapids and west Michigan, both hot-spots to visit, with a vibrant art scene, brewery culture, and lakeshore attractions.

 THEMES AND SPECIAL EVENTS